oonray/NeoAsist/README.md

 ===========
 A program for managing the HTB machines and starting sessions and VPN connections.

-Config files are stored in /etc/htb\\
+Config files are stored in /etc/htb

-VPN file should be stored as /etc/htb/vpn.ovpn\\
+PN file should be stored as /etc/htb/vpn.ovpn<br/>
-Default machine storage path is /root/HTB/\\
+Default machine storage path is /root/HTB/<br/>

-The configuration can be edited.
+The configuration can be edited.<br/>

 Install:
 --------